rharp/DrupalGovCon2018/apps/v3/README.md

 # Version 3
-In this version we have added to the previous [Version 2](../v2/README.md) to link to each node individually and view more details.
+In this version, we have added to the previous [Version 2](../v2/README.md) to link to each node individually and view more details.

 ## How Was This Version Created?

 ### 1. Create Article.js
-First we will need to create the component for the node landing page.
+First, we will need to create the component for the node landing page.

 *TODO:*  Break this down as instructions